Main Library

 Contact: Brian Meggitt

-Materials in the Collection are primarily in black and white and cover the period of the 1850s through the 1980s.
+Materials in the Collection are primarily in black and white and cover the period of the 1850s to the present day.
 Drawn primarily from local newspaper morgues and photograph archives, this collection captures moments in the lives of people from Ohio, the U.S., and other nations.

 Some of our collection has been digitized and is available to view online in our Digital Gallery.